-The Authority will typically define cost for an "Equally Efficient Operator"10.
+The Authority will typically define cost for an "Equally Efficient Operator" 21.

-Period of the assessment: the Authority . will determine the appropriate time period over which to assess the potential or actual anti-competitive effects of a specific conduct on a case-by-case basis.
+- Period of the assessment: the Authority will determine the appropriate time period over which to assess the potential or actual anti-competitive effects of a specific conduct on a case-by-case basis.
 In some instances, an accounting approach over a single period may be adequate.
 In others, a longer term view will be required.
 Depending on the specifics of the abuse, the product, and the market, the economic life of a product, asset life or even customer life may be appropriate.
 Different approaches have different advantages and disadvantages.
-For example, a period by period analysis of accounting information may require that accounting costs correctly represent long-run average incremental costs, while the results of a Discounted Cash Flow approach are sensitive to the time period which it covers and the terminal value of the investment under consideration.
+For example, a period by period analysis of accounting information may require that accounting costs correctly represent long-run average incremental costs, while the results of a Discounted Cash Flow approach are sensitive to the time period which it covers and the terminal value of the investment under consideration. - Choice of reference products: the Authority will also determine on a case-by-case basis at what level of the supply chain, and over what product set, the comparison of prices and costs will be made.
+That is, the Authority could assess anti-competitive behavior at the: - individual product level, or at bundle level; - customer class level, if it is likely or obvious that only certain groups of consumers are affected by the conduct under investigation; and market level where the test is performed over the whole of the relevant market.

-18 Cost data may be based on an HCA (Historic Cost Accounting) basis.
+Cost data may be based on an HCA (Historic Cost Accounting) basis.
 HCA is typically the approach used in preparing internal accounting information.
 Though alternative cost bases such as CCA may be used where appropriate.

-19 Explained in this document under "Definitions".
+Explained in this document under "Definitions".